This is article #42 out of 50 in The Startup Marketing Playbook.

 6. Consider reports over charts

 While visualizations are certainly an important aspect of dashboards, do not overlook the power of a tabular report with summaries at the bottom.
-When I’m looking at sales metrics (e.g. funnel by rep or MQL conversions), I actually prefer to get to the granular details in a table.
+When I’m looking at sales metrics (e.g. funnel by rep or MQL conversions), I actually prefer to get to the granular details in a table because it is easier for me to understand the numbers.

 7. Keep them simple